BFRBUILT FOR RANK

 Smoky Valley Distillery's results are not unusual — they are what happens when you build a website with SEO as the foundation instead of an afterthought.
 The combination of technical optimization, proper schema markup, keyword-targeted content, and fast mobile page loads gives Google everything it needs to rank the site confidently, even for a small distillery in a town most people have never heard of.

 Most distillery websites are built on generic templates that look decent but ignore the technical requirements search engines need.
 The result is a site that looks fine but is invisible in search results.
-That is the gap we fill — and it is why a 26-day window was enough to generate a 1,392% impressions lift for a distillery in rural Kansas.
+That is the gap we fill — and it is why 103 days was enough to take a rural Kansas distillery from "only findable by name" to page 1 for the queries that drive tour bookings and whiskey curiosity nationwide.

 Frequently Asked Questions

-Smoky Valley Distillery saw measurable improvement within the first two weeks after launch, and the trend kept compounding through the first month.
-Over the 26 days after go-live, Google Search Console showed a 1,392% increase in daily impressions and a 25% improvement in average search position compared to the 10-day pre-launch baseline projected forward to the same window.
+Smoky Valley Distillery saw measurable improvement within the first two weeks after launch, and the trend has kept compounding for more than three months.
+Over the 103 days after go-live, Google Search Console shows a 4,491% increase in daily impressions and a 36% improvement in average search position compared to the 10-day pre-launch baseline — and the most recent 28 days average position 7.5, a 54% improvement.
 These are real numbers from Google Search Console, not projections.

-Three things drove the jump: (1) SEO-first site architecture with proper internal linking and LocalBusiness schema markup pointing at the exact location in Marquette, Kansas, (2) Core Web Vitals optimization — the old site was slow on mobile, which is where most bourbon and tour searches happen, and (3) content pages targeting the searches that actually drive distillery visits, like 'distillery tour' and 'bourbon tasting.'
+Three things drove the jump: (1) SEO-first site architecture with proper internal linking and LocalBusiness schema markup pointing at the exact location in Marquette, Kansas, (2) Core Web Vitals optimization — the old site was slow on mobile, which is where most bourbon and tour searches happen, and (3) content pages targeting the searches that actually drive distillery visits and whiskey curiosity, like 'bourbon vs whiskey' and 'distillery tour.'
 Before the rebuild, the site only ranked for its exact brand name.
+Today it ranks on page 1 for high-volume informational queries — 'bourbon vs whiskey' at position 4.2, 'manhattan recipe' at 5.8 — alongside position-1 lockouts on every branded and local query.

 Yes.
 The same SEO principles we applied — proper site architecture, LocalBusiness schema, Core Web Vitals optimization, and content pages targeting local-discovery searches — work for any destination business in the tasting-room or agritourism space.
 See our [distilleries and venues industry page](/industries/distilleries-and-venues/) for the full approach.